-$$E_B = S_i(n_i \cdot c_i)/(1 - l)$$
+$E_B = \sum_i (n_i \cdot c_i) / (1 - l)$

 Where

-E_B = annual energy baseline in kWh per year.
+$E_B$ = annual energy baseline in kWh per year.

-S_i = the sum over the group of "i" renewable energy technologies (e.g. residential, rural health center, rural school, mills, water pump for irrigation, etc.) implemented as part of the project.

-n_i = number of consumers supplied by installations of the renewable energy technology belonging to the roup of "i" renewable energy technologies during the year.

-c_i = estimate of average annual individual consumption (in kWh per year) observed in closest grid electricity systems among rural grid connected consumers belonging to the same group of "i" renewable energy technologies.
-If energy consumption is metered, c_i is the average energy consumed by consumers belonging to the group of "i" renewable energy technologies.
+$\Sigma_i$ = the sum over the group of "i" renewable energy technologies (e.g. residential, rural health center, rural school, mills, water pump for irrigation, etc.) implemented as part of the project. $n_i$ = number of consumers supplied by installations of the renewable energy technology belonging to the roup of "i" renewable energy technologies during the year. $c_i$ = estimate of average annual individual consumption (in kWh per year) observed in closest grid electricity systems among rural grid connected consumers belonging to the same group of "i" renewable Indicative simplified baseline and monitoring methodologies for selected small-scale CDM project activity categories I.A.
+Electricity generation by the user (cont.) energy technologies.
+If energy consumption is metered, $c_i$ is the average energy consumed by consumers belonging to the group of "i" renewable energy technologies. l = average technical distribution losses that would have been observed in diesel powered mini-grids installed by public programmes or distribution companies in isolated areas, expressed as a fraction.
+OR (b) Option 2:

-2 Potential oversizing of the power capacity installed or energy generated by the CDM project activity shall not be reflected in the baseline and emissions reduction calculation.
+$$E_B = \sum_i O_i / (1 - l)$$ Where $E_B$ = annual energy baseline in kWh per year $\Sigma_i$ = the sum over the group of "i" renewable energy technologies (e.g. solar home systems, solar pumps) implemented as part of the project.
+Oi = the estimated annual output of the renewable energy technologies of the group of "i" renewable energy technologies installed (in kWh per year) l = average technical distribution losses that would have been observed in diesel powered mini-grids installed by public programmes or distribution companies in isolated areas, expressed as a fraction.
+OR (c) Option 3: A trend adjusted projection of historic fuel consumption is acceptable in situations where an existing technology is replaced.
+6. If the project participants wish to use a different formula to determine $E_B$ , the proposal needs to be accepted in accordance with the modalities for new methodologies for small-scale project activities (see paragraph 2 of the general guidance (section A) above).
+7. The emissions baseline is the energy baseline calculated in accordance with paragraph 4 above times the $CO_2$ emission coefficient for the fuel displaced.
+IPCC default values for emission coefficients may be used.
+A default value 0.9 kg $CO_2$ equ/kWh, which is derived from diesel generation units, may be used.
+A small-scale project proponent may, with adequate justification use a higher emissions factor from Table I.D.1 Leakage 8.
+If the energy generating equipment is transferred from another activity or if the existing equipment is transferred to another activity, leakage is to be considered. &lt;sup>3 Potential oversizing of the power capacity installed or energy generated by the CDM project activity shall not be reflected in the baseline and emissions reduction calculation.
 For this reason, the energy value taken into account shall be the energy consumed.
-It cannot be the electricity output, except if the project participant justifies that it represent a reasonable estimate of the energy that would have been generated by a diesel generator larger than 35 kW and operating with a load factor of at least 50% to provide similar electricity services.
+It cannot be the electricity output, except if the project participant justifies that it represent a reasonable estimate of the energy that would have been generated by a diesel generator larger than 35 kW and operating with a load factor of at least 50% to provide similar electricity services. &lt;sup>4 A reasonable default value for distribution losses on low voltage rural distribution grid could be 20%.
+Indicative simplified baseline and monitoring methodologies for selected small-scale CDM project activity categories I.A.
+Electricity generation by the user (cont.)
+Monitoring 9.
+Monitoring shall consist of:

-l = average technical distribution losses that would have been observed in diesel powered mini-grids installed by public programmes or distribution companies in isolated areas, expressed as a fraction.3

-(b) Option 2:

-$E_B = S_i O_i / (1 - l)$

-Where

-E_B = annual energy baseline in kWh per year

-S_i = the sum over the group of "i" renewable energy technologies (e.g. solar home systems, solar pumps) implemented as part of the project.

-Oi = the estimated annual output of the renewable energy technologies of the group of "i" renewable energy technologies installed (in kWh per year)

-l = average technical distribution losses that would have been observed in diesel powered mini-grids installed by public programmes or distribution companies in isolated areas, expressed as a fraction.

-- 5. If the project participants wish to use a different formula to determine E_B , the proposal needs to be accepted in accordance with the modalities for new methodologies for small-scale project activities (see paragraph 2 of the general guidance (section A) above). - 6.
-The emissions baseline is the energy baseline calculated in accordance with paragraph 4 above times the CO2 emission coefficient for the fuel displaced.
-IPCC default values for emission coefficients may be used.
-A default value 0.9 kg CO2equ/kWh, which is derived from diesel generation units, may be used.

-7. If the renewable energy technology is equipment transferred from another activity, leakage calculation is required.